gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 A) Release on Blue is OK
 1. Turn on the RDS S3 backup cronjob on Blue
 2. Deploy the release to the former current-production, now the new hot stand-by (Green)
+   1. "Provisioning live for [...]" section, the one that matches the new Host stand-by
+   2. "Deployment to a specific live environment" section for the new Hot stand-by
 3. Turn on EFS sync cronjob on Green
 4. Turn on databaseReset cronjob on Green